Rafael García (footballer, born 1974)

-José Rafael García Torres (born 14 August 1974) is a Mexican former professional footballer and current manager.
+José Rafael "Chiquis" García Torres (born 14 August 1974) is a Mexican former professional footballer and current manager.

 As a player, he was a participant in the 2002 FIFA World Cup in South Korea/Japan and the 2006 FIFA World Cup in Germany.

 Club career

 A midfielder comfortable in the center or on the left side, García began his club career with UNAM in 1992.
 During the 1994–95 season, he established himself in the Pumas lineup, appearing in 32 matches and scoring 8 goals.
 In the summer of 1998 he left for Toluca, beginning a six-year stint at the club.
 At Toluca, García won league titles during the Verano 1999, Verano 2000, and Apertura 2002 seasons, appearing in the finals on each occasion.
 Playing wide on the left alongside Fabián Estay and Víctor Ruiz in his early years with Toluca, García later formed a central midfield trio with Israel López and Antonio Naelson.
 In 2004, he moved to Cruz Azul, joined Atlas for one year in 2005, then returned to Cruz Azul briefly before finishing his top-division career in 2008 with Veracruz.